swiftlang/swift-foundation/Proposals/NNNN-calendar-recurrence-rule-end-count-and-date.md

 This is de-facto an enum, but it was declared as struct to be future-proof.
 However, the original API only allowed construction of the recurrence rule end, but does not allow any introspection afterwards.
 This proposal adds a few properties to `Calendar.RecurrenceRule.End` to remedy this.

+Additionally, we add `CustomStringConvertible` conformance to the struct.
+Previously, implementation details would be leaked when printing (`End(_guts: Foundation.Calendar.RecurrenceRule.End.(unknown context at $1a0a00afc)._End.never)`).

 ## Detailed design

 ```swift